 Academic Standing and Probation

-- Some programs have a minimum grade required for all core courses in the program to continue in the program.
+- Some programs have a minimum grade required for all core courses in the program;

-- Some programs have a minimum cumulative GPA required for graduation.
+- Some programs have a higher minimum cumulative GPA required for Good Standing;

 - Some programs have a promotion policy, which may require the student to withdraw from the program if the student does not attain the required minimum grades in specific courses.

-According to the Satisfactory Academic Progress Policy ED-3-2, if your grade point average (GPA) falls below 1.67, you will be placed on academic probation.
-This is a warning that your academic performance must improve or you may be required to withdraw for the upcoming Fall semester.
+If your grade point average (GPA) falls below the minimum required for your program after attempting 24 credits of course work you will be placed on Academic Probation.
+This is a warning that your academic performance must improve or you may be required to withdraw after your next academic standing assessment.

 - Book an appointment with a counsellor.
 Counsellors can assist with career planning, study skills and time management skills.